kubernetes/kubernetes/examples/update-demo/README.md

 The rolling-update command in kubectl will do 2 things:

 1. Create a new replication controller with a pod template that uses the new image (`gcr.io/google_containers/update-demo:kitten`)
-2. Resize the old and new replication controllers until the new controller replaces the old.
+2. Scale the old and new replication controllers until the new controller replaces the old.
 This will kill the current pods one at a time, spinnning up new ones to replace them.

 Watch the [demo website](http://localhost:8001/static/index.html), it will update one pod every 10 seconds until all of the pods have the new image.